 Master of Architecture

-The Master of Architecture degree is the first and only accredited architecture degree at a public institution in New England.
+The Master of Architecture degree is the first accredited architecture degree at a public institution in New England.

-The course of study consists of three main components: core requirements, area of knowledge concentration, and a culminating degree project.
-Course offerings are organized around an interdisciplinary curriculum involving faculty and students from architecture, studio art, art history, public history, landscape architecture and regional planning, building materials and wood technology, civil engineering, environmental engineering, environmental sciences, computer science, and management.
+The course of study consists of three main components: core requirements, areas of knowledge exploration, and a culminating Master's Thesis.
+Course offerings are organized around an interdisciplinary curriculum involving faculty and students from architecture, studio art, art history, public history, landscape architecture and regional planning, building construction and wood technology, environmental engineering, environmental sciences, computer science, and management.
 Students may also take classes through the Five College consortium, including Amherst, Hampshire, Mount Holyoke, and Smith colleges.

 UMass Amherst Architecture Department offers the following NAAB-accredited degree programs: